 Back to Services

-Diffusion Coatings
+Next-Generation Diffusion Coatings

 What Are Diffusion Coatings?

 There is no distinct phase boundary — the coating becomes an integral part of the component.
-This eliminates the risk of delamination under stress, ensures thermodynamic stability close to the melting point of the base metal, and provides complete imperviousness to oxygen and corrosive elements.
+The high quality of the bond with the substrate eliminates the risk of delamination under stresses and deformations — both technological and operational — and ensures complete imperviousness to oxygen and corrosive elements.
+An appropriate choice of chemical composition guarantees stability of the phase composition and service properties across a wide temperature range, close to the melting point of the base metal.

 What Do They Protect Against?